tstoeter/omero-documentation/omero/developers/Tables.rst

         Read a subset of columns and consecutive rows from a table.

-        :param long[] colNumber: A list of column indices to be retrieved from the table (may be non-consecutive).
+        :param long[] colNumbers: A list of column indices to be retrieved from the table (may be non-consecutive).
         :param long start: The index of the first row to retrieve.
         :param long stop: The index of the `last+1` row to retrieve (uses